ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 # Smart Contract Addresses Documentation

-This section will describe the specifics of smart contract addresses on TON Blockchain.
-It will also explain how actors are synonymous with smart contracts on TON.
+This section describes the specifics of smart contract addresses on the TON Blockchain.
+It also explains how actors are synonymous with smart contracts on TON.

 ## Everything is a Smart Contract

 On TON, smart contracts are built using the [Actor model](/v3/concepts/dive-into-ton/ton-blockchain/blockchain-of-blockchains#single-actor).
-In fact, actors in TON are technically represented as smart contracts.
+In fact, actors on TON are technically represented as smart contracts.
 This means that even your wallet is a simple actor (and a smart contract).

-Typically, actors process incoming messages, change their internal state, and generate outbound messages as a result.
-That's why every actor (i.e., smart contract) on TON Blockchain must have an address, so it is able to receive messages from other actors.
+Typically, actors process incoming messages, change their internal states, and generate outbound messages as a result.
+That's why every actor (i.e., smart contract) on TON Blockchain must have an address, so it can receive messages from other actors.

 :::info EVM EXPERIENCE
 On the Ethereum Virtual Machine (EVM), addresses are completely separate from smart contracts.
 Feel free to learn more about the differences by reading our article ["Six unique aspects of TON Blockchain that will surprise Solidity developers"](https://blog.ton.org/six-unique-aspects-of-ton-blockchain-that-will-surprise-solidity-developers) by Tal Kol.